New PC? Change These Windows Settings Right Away

 Clearly, Microsoft thinks that file extensions are too complicated for the unwashed masses.
 So, by default, Windows 10 hides the ".docx" or ".jpg" or ".exe" suffixes that appear at the end of file names.
 This way, when you get a spreadsheet from a friend, File Explorer will show that it's a "Microsoft Excel Worksheet" whether it's an Excel 2003 .xls file or a modern-day .xlsx file.
 Good luck with that!

-To make file extensions visible again, enter "file extensions" in the Windows search box, click "Show or Hide File Extensions" and then uncheck "Hide Extensions for Known File Types."
-While you're at it, toggle "Show hidden files, folders and drives" to on so you can see all your system files.
+To make file extensions visible again, enter "file explorer options" in the Windows search box, select the View tab, and then uncheck "Hide Extensions for Known File Types."
+While you're at it, toggle "Show hidden files, folders and drives" to on and uncheck “hide protected operating system files” so you can see all your system files.

+Many users, including yours truly, prefer dark text on a light background.
+By default, all of Windows 10's menus are in light mode with black text on white.
+However, you can enter Dark Mode by navigating to Settings->Personalization->Colors and selecting Dark under the "choose your color" header.

+While you’re enabling Dark Mode (if you are), here’s something else to do.
+Windows 10's default title bar color is a bland white, which is not only boring, but kind of hard to look at.
+Fortunately, it's easy to assign an accent color to title bars, the Start Menu and the taskbar.

 Create Keyboard Shortcuts for Favorite Apps